Wog: Use in British English

 "Wog", in its modern usage in the UK, is a derogatory and racially offensive slang word referring to a dark skinned person, including people from the Middle East, North Africa, the Indian subcontinent, and other parts of Asia such as the East Indies, but usually not those from the Mediterranean area or Southern Europe.
 Historically, the term also encompassed Southern Europeans and other such people with slightly darker skin tone than ethnically British people.
-A similar term, wop, has historically been used to refer to Italians.
+A similar term, wop, has historically been used to refer to Italians in both Britain and the United States.

-The saying, "The wogs begin at Calais" (implying that everyone who is not British is a wog), appears to date from the First World War but was popularised by George Wigg, Labour MP for Dudley, in 1949 when in a parliamentary debate concerning the Burmese, Wigg shouted at the Conservative benches, "The Honourable Gentleman and his friends think they are all 'wogs'.
+The saying, "The wogs begin at Calais", which implies that everyone who is not British is a wog, appears to date from the First World War but was popularised by George Wigg, Labour MP for Dudley, in 1949 when in a parliamentary debate concerning the Burmese, Wigg shouted at the Conservative benches, "The Honourable Gentleman and his friends think they are all 'wogs'.
 Indeed, the Right Honourable Member for Woodford [i.e., Winston Churchill] thinks that the 'wogs' begin at Calais."

-As reported by English-Jewish journalist Linda Grant, people in England have referred to Jews and Israelis as "wogs", as well.
+As reported by English-Jewish journalist Linda Grant, the term has been used in England to refer to Jews and Israelis as well.